EXPLAINER-Untangling the crisis in Libya | Politics

 Libya's worst fighting for two years suddenly hit the capital, Tripoli, on Saturday.
 This explains what led to the violence, why it matters, and how things may play out.
 HOW DID LIBYA FALL APART?

-After a battle for Tripoli in 2014, one faction including most parliament members moved east and recognised Khalifa Haftar as military chief, eventually setting up a parallel government.
-A U.N.-backed agreement led to a new internationally recognised government in Tripoli, but eastern factions spurned the deal and Haftar's Libyan National Army (LNA) attacked the capital in 2019.
+After a battle for Tripoli in 2014, one faction including most parliament members moved east and recognized Khalifa Haftar as military chief, eventually setting up a parallel government.
+A U.N.-backed agreement led to a new internationally recognized government in Tripoli, but eastern factions spurned the deal and Haftar's Libyan National Army (LNA) attacked the capital in 2019.

 The squabbling armed factions that controlled western Libya came together to back the Tripoli government against Haftar and they repelled his assault in 2020 with help from Turkey, leading to a ceasefire and a new U.N.-backed peace process.
 HOW DID THE LATEST DISPUTE UNFOLD?